-The provision of medical and educational goods and services (MEGS) in the form of donations, grants and benefits in kind to institutions, organisations or associations that are comprised of healthcare professionals and/or that provide healthcare or conduct research are only allowed where they: comply with the rules on MEGS for healthcare professionals (see question 4.4, Clause 19 of the ABPI Code) or are made for the purpose of supporting research; they are documented and kept on record by the company; and they do not constitute an inducement to prescribe, supply, administer, recommend, buy or sell any medicine.
+The provision of MEGS in the form of donations, grants and benefits in kind to institutions, organisations or associations that are comprised of healthcare professionals and/or that provide healthcare or conduct research are only allowed where they: comply with the rules on MEGS for healthcare professionals (see question 4.4, Clause 19 of the ABPI Code) or are made for the purpose of supporting research; they are documented and kept on record by the company; and they do not constitute an inducement to prescribe, supply, administer, recommend, buy or sell any medicine.

-Alternatively, the ABPI Code confirms that package deals, defined as commercial arrangements whereby the purchase of a particular medicine is linked to provision of certain associated benefits as part of the purchase price, are acceptable (supplementary information to Clause 18.1 of the Code).
+Alternatively, the ABPI Code confirms that package deals, defined as commercial arrangements whereby the purchase of a particular medicine is linked to the provision of certain associated benefits as part of the purchase price, are acceptable (Supplementary Information to Clause 18.1 of the Code).
 The Code specifically refers to apparatus for administration, the provision of training on its use or the services of a nurse to administer it, as potential benefits which may be provided as a package deal.
 The transaction as a whole must be fair and reasonable and the associated benefits must be relevant to the medicine concerned.
-In addition, the Department of Health encourages "joint working" between the NHS and the pharmaceutical industry (e.g. through interaction with those responsible for delivering and administering healthcare) in ways compatible with the ABPI Code.
-Clause 20 of the ABPI Code addresses joint working in some detail.
-A formal written agreement must be in place for all working projects, and an executive summary of the agreement must be made public before the arrangements are implemented.
+New Supplementary Information added to the 2019 version of the ABPI Code has clarified that companies may provide genetic testing and other biomarkers/specific testing in relation to the rational use of its medicines and that, where use of a medicine requires specific testing prior to prescription, companies can arrange to provide such testing as a package deal even where the outcome of the testing does not support the use of the medicine in some of those tested.